 Public entities are required to report on a quarterly basis to their Executive Authority.
 Treasury Regulation 5.3.1 requires the accounting officer of a constitutional institution to establish procedures for quarterly reporting to the executive authority in order to facilitate effective performance monitoring, evaluation and corrective action.
-Treasury Regulations 29.3.1 and 30.2.1 state that the accounting authority of a public entity must establish procedures for quarterly reporting to the executive authority in order to facilitate authority in order to facilitate effective performance monitoring, evaluation and corrective authority in order to facilitate effective performance for quarterly reporting to the executive authority in order to facilitate effective performance monitoring, evaluation and corrective action.
+Treasury Regulations 29.3.1 and 30.2.1 state that the accounting authority of a public entity must establish procedures for quarterly reporting to the executive authority in order to facilitate effective performance monitoring, evaluation and corrective action.

 These guidelines are aimed at improving transparency and enhancing oversight over the financial and non-financial performance of constitutional institutions and public entities.
 This requires public entities to provide quarterly reports not only to their Executive Authorities but also to departments at the centre of government.
 The guidelines provide details on the nature and timing for submission of quarterly reports by constitutional institutions and public entities listed in Schedules 2, 3A and 3B of the Public Finance Management Act (PFMA), 1999.
+National Treasury Instruction note no.2 of 2014/15 introduces a consistent approach to quarterly reporting.

 A uniform system of collecting, storing, consolidating and analysing in-year financial and non-financial information is essential to efficient public financial management.
 The quarterly reporting system will be utilised by all relevant business units within the National Treasury, the South African Reserve Bank and Statistics South Africa.
 Further, the quarterly reporting process will reduce the reporting burden on public entities and constitutional institutions by providing a single reporting template that can cater for the information requirements of the National Treasury, the South African Reserve Bank and Statistics South Africa.
-The Department of Performance Monitoring and Evaluation may also require non-financial information from public entities.
+The Department of Planning, Monitoring and Evaluation may also require non-financial information from public entities.

 Section 38(1)(b) of the PFMA states that Accounting Officers of constitutional institutions are responsible for ensuring the effective, efficient, economical and transparent use of the resources in the institution.
-Section 51(1)(f) of the PFMA states that Accounting Authorities of public entities are responsible for the submission of all reports, returns, notices and other information to Parliament or the relevant provincial legislature and to the relevant Executive Authority or treasury as may be required by the Act.
+Section 51(1)(f) of the PFMA states that Accounting Authorities of public entities are responsible for the submission of all reports , returns, notices and other information to Parliament or the relevant provincial legislature and to the relevant Executive Authority or the National Treasury as may be required by the Act.
 Quarterly reporting will enable institutions1 to review progress towards the achievement of financial and non-financial performance on a regular basis in a particular financial year.